PurpleCloud-MT/General/Solutions/offensive_manual.md

 ![](https://i.imgur.com/Dpe44B7.png)

 * In the output you can see that in the Key Vault there are two secrets stored, namely **user** and **credential**.
-* Now that you have obtained the names of the secrets, you can use them to read the contents with the following command:
+* Now that you have obtained the names of the secrets, you can use them to read the contents with the following commands:

 ```az keyvault secret show --vault-name purple-secrets -n user```

 ```az keyvault secret show --vault-name purple-secrets -n credential```